-Philanthropy has a critical responsibility during the COVID-19 pandemic to leverage its flexible funding ability to protect the most vulnerable communities.
-We have responded rapidly to provide resources to organizations supporting individuals, especially youth, living in poverty and experiencing disadvantage in our local community of Los Angeles and around the world.
-We have also pledged to support our existing partners through their COVID-19 response as we continue to work together toward our shared mission.
+At the onset of the pandemic, we responded rapidly in providing resources to organizations supporting individuals, especially youth, living in poverty and experiencing disadvantage in our local community of Los Angeles and around the world.
+We continue to provide additional support for many of our existing partners as they adapt and respond during this unprecedented time.

-In addition to grantmaking, our offices have been temporarily closed since mid-March while staff work remotely, and we have canceled or postponed all in-person gatherings in accordance with recommendations from public health officials.
-We will continue to follow these guidelines and recommendations closely to keep our staff, partners and communities safe during this unprecedented time.
+Our offices are temporarily closed while staff work remotely, and we have canceled or postponed all in-person gatherings in accordance with recommendations from public health officials.
+We will continue to follow these guidelines and recommendations closely to keep our staff, partners and communities safe.